fvitt/CAM/README.md

 ```
 and used to build _FTorch_.\

-Further, for compatibility with CAM we need to be specific about the compilers we
+Further, for compatibility with CAM we need to be specific about the environment and
+compilers we load.
-load.
-The following sequence of modules are required to build compatible FTorch on
+The following sequence of modules are required to build FTorch compatible with the intel
-Derecho:
+build of CAM on Derecho:
 ```
-module load ncarenv-basic/23.06
+module purge
 module load ncarenv/23.06
+module load intel-oneapi/2023.0.0
-module load intel/2023.0.0
+module load mkl
 module load cmake
+module load libtorch/2.1.2
 module load cuda/11.7.1
 ```
+Note that in future builds or releases, or on different machines, the environment for
+building CAM may change.
+In this case the FTorch environment should be updated accordingly.

 FTorch can then be built and installed from `/path/to/ftorch/src/build/` as described in the
 documentation with: